 My first summer in northern Canada and Alaska was a real eye opener for me.
 I had very little money and was making the trip in a little Geo Prism and a tent.
 I left from Michigan's Upper Peninsula.
 I had a car top carrier full of dehydrated food, a trunk full of tents and gear, and a backseat full of sleeping bags, a dog and a 6 yr old.

 I wanted to see ALL of ALASKA so that I could come home and shop "online" for a piece of land there knowing what the general area and terrain was like in a given location.
 I ended up going 11,000 miles that summer.
 (My car died about 60 miles after returning home) ~ that was a close call.
 Sure glad I didn't head up to the Arctic Ocean like I was thinking at the time.

-Since my journey really started after crossing the Canadian Border, I quickly found us in very rural countryside heading north from the Canadian border.
-We drove in 20 hour stretches looking for a camp ground only when we were completely exhausted of looking at mile after mile of countryside.
+Since my journey really started after crossing the Minnesota border into Canada.
+I quickly found us in very rural countryside heading north.
+We drove in 20 hour stretches looking for a camp ground.
+Only when we were completely exhausted of looking at mile after mile of countryside did a campground seem to appear.
 We had a goal of getting into Alaska as quickly as possible.
-Prior to crossing the border we had spent the night at a camp ground was in Northern Minnesota.
+Prior to crossing the border, we had spent the night at a camp ground was in Northern Minnesota.
 We had pulled in around midnight, set up our tent quickly, thinking we were going to FINALLY get some sleep....
 WHAT WERE WE THINKING?
 Sleep is NOT something you get on an adventure!